funollet/vmbootstrap/README.markdown

 [virt-install][virt-manager] can do most of these tasks but must be preseed.

 [vmbuilder][vmbuilder] will become a very nice option once it supports Debian hosts.
-Does a similar subset of tasks but doesn't use *deborphan*.
+Does a similar subset of tasks but doesn't use *debootstrap*.

 Bernd Zeimetz wrote a
 [vmbuilder extension that supports Debian Etch][vmbuilder-bzed]